Elevate Black Voices • Sustain awareness of racial injustice

 Next Silent Witness Event:

-Please join the Falls Church faith community on 25 September 2020, from 5:00 to 6:00 pm along Broad Street, in Silent Witness Against Racial Injustice in the housing market.
+Please join the Falls Church faith community and neighbors on Saturday, November 7, in a Silent Witness Against Racial Injustice from 12:00-1:00 p.m. along Broad Street.

 Looking for ways to financially support the fight against racism?